 In connection with the funding of the term loan, we issued to Square 1 a warrant to purchase 22,881 shares of our common stock at an exercise price of \$5.90 per share, the closing price of our common stock on the day of funding of the credit facility.
-The warrant will expire on December 31, 2024.
+The warrant will expire ten years from its date of issuance.
 If the warrant has not been exercised prior to its expiration date, it will be deemed to automatically convert by "cashless" conversion.
-In the event that we are acquired, the warrant will be exercisable or deemed automatically converted, which shall be determined based upon whether our successor assumes the obligations of the warrant
+In the event that we are acquired, the warrant will be exercisable or deemed automatically converted, which shall be determined based upon whether our successor assumes the obligations of the warrant.